phalcon-orphanage/docs/en/html.md

 // </textarea>
 ```

-> NOTE: More helpers will become available in future versions of Phalcon.
+> **NOTE**: More helpers will become available in future versions of Phalcon.
 The goal is to completely replace the [Phalcon\Tag](tag) object with small HTML helper classes.
 {: .alert .alert-info }

 [html-attributes]: api/phalcon_html#html-attributes